Company Logo - Home Link

 These companies usually charge per ride and allow up to 3-4 passengers per private transfer, which could make the price less than €10 per passenger.

-Private transfers offer 3 key advantages: pickup upon arrival, luggage handling, and quick transportation into downtown Barcelona.
+Private transfers offer 3 key advantages: pickup upon arrival at any time, luggage handling, and quick transportation into downtown Barcelona.

 As you can see, even if a private transfer costs more, you may still want to consider this service just to make the whole process quicker, easier, and less stressful.